Riuqlav/save-your-job/README.md

 # This is a front end project of a game against the computer.

-This project focuses boolean logical operators and event listeners in Javascript.
+This project focuses on boolean logical operators and event listeners in Javascript.

 DEMO: https://riuqlav.github.io/save-your-job/